JoelLamata/DND-Obsidian/dm/compendium/items/guardian-emblem-tce.md

 obsidianUIMode: preview
 cssclasses: json5e-item
 tags:
-- compendium/src/5e/tce
+- ttrpg-cli/compendium/src/5e/tce
 - ttrpg-cli/item/attunement/required
 - ttrpg-cli/item/rarity/uncommon
-- ttrpg-cli/item/wondrous
 aliases:
 - "Guardian Emblem"
 ---
 # Guardian Emblem
-*Wondrous Item, uncommon (requires attunement by a cleric or paladin)*
+*Wondrous item, uncommon (requires attunement by a cleric or paladin)*

 This emblem is the symbol of a deity or a spiritual tradition.
 As an action, you can attach the emblem to a suit of armor or a shield or remove it.